takesobt/hotchop/README.md

   - 9992423207406 OK → This TDNR exists in the input HOT file and has been successfully extracted.
   - 9992423239061 __ → This TDNR does not exist in the input HOT file.
 - criteria_type TRNN
+- When the TRNN is pecified in the criteria, its leading zero can be abbreviated.
   - 000101 OK → This TRNN exists in the input HOT file and has been successfully extracted.
   - 000203 __ → This TRNN does not exist in the input HOT file.